noam76/SlicyWeb/docs/02-architecture/API_SPEC.md

 Purpose:

-Handle STL and 3MF imports.
+Handle STL and 3MF model imports.

+Project loading is handled separately by the Project API using the WYPROJ format.